Sam Billings: International career

-Billings was first called into the England Performance Programme in 2014 and took part in a training camp in Sri Lanka during the represented the English winter.
+Billings was first called into the England Performance Programme in 2014 and took part in a training camp in Sri Lanka during the English winter.
 He had played for an ECB under-16 side in 2006 and for England age group sides at under-17 and under-18 level before touring Bangladesh with the England under-19 side in 2009.

 He was named in the squad for the England Lions cricket team in the 2014/15 off-season in South Africa, making his debut and scoring 53 against a Gauteng Invitation XI in January 2015 and going on to play for the Lions in four of the five unofficial one-day international matches on the tour.
 In late 2014 he had been named in the provisional squad for the England cricket team before the 2015 Cricket World Cup, replacing the injured Craig Kieswetter, but did not feature in the final squad for the tournament.